May 15, 2018

 Every software company has a prioritized list of customers.
 Often, the customers at the top of the list represent the biggest deal size or the companies that can open the door to other companies in their markets.
 These companies are all treated with kid gloves and often have access to executives and top-tier support.

 Most restaurants that I talk to are not able to articulate who their best customers are, how often they visit, and what their average check size is.
-Restaurants need to know who their top customers are so they can not only keep them happy, but also ensure that they are sharing their brand loyalty with their friends.
+Restaurants need to know who their top customers are so they can not only keep them happy but also ensure that they are sharing their brand loyalty with their friends.
 Many restaurants without VIP programs are at risk of losing revenue because their top customers don’t feel appreciated.
-VIPs should be supported by acknowledgement or special promotions just for them— access to exclusive events, privileges, and gifts will keep them loyal long-term.
+VIPs should be supported by acknowledgment or special promotions just for them— access to exclusive events, privileges, and gifts will keep them loyal long-term.

 5. Behavior can be studied and changed